Care Home Mortgages

 Eligibility criteria and deposit requirements

-As mentioned above, your level of experience in running this type of business is a critical factor in securing a care home mortgage.
+Your level of experience in running this type of business is a critical factor in securing a mortgage for a care home.
 Most lenders will only consider applicants with at least 2-3 years proven track record of successful trading, and they’ll want to see credentials for any management staff you plan to bring on board at the outset too.
+This usually means a registered qualification of NV4 level 4 at minimum.

 Once you’ve satisfied the lender that you and your team have the right qualifications and experience, you’ll need to put down a deposit.
 Deposits for commercial mortgages are typically around 20-40% of the purchase price, depending on how well you meet the criteria, the strength of your trading history, CQC rating and your overall risk profile.

-Thanks in part to an ageing population, the care home market is growing fast and most mainstream commercial lenders, such as Barclays and HSBC can, potentially, adapt their policy to include provision for care home mortgages.
-However it’s still considered a relatively niche area.
+Most mainstream commercial lenders, such as Barclays and HSBC can, potentially, adapt their policy to include provision for care home mortgages.
+However it’s still considered a relatively niche area and you may have to use a specialist lender, many of which only work with brokers.

 Other ways to fund a care home purchase